ClaudiaInSweden/train-your-brain/README.md

 ## Layout
 The layout was kept very simple.
-Main focus is on playing a game that requires concentration, at least when playing the hard or extrem level. <br>As some of the used images look very similar both in form and color, I decided to keep the cards at a reasonable size even when that means that the user has to scroll on small screens.
+Main focus is on playing a game that requires concentration, at least when playing the hard or extrem level. <br>
-Both myself and friends tried the extrem level on mobiles and nobody considered scrolling an issue.
-I think it would be much more annoying when you can't figure out what animal you are actually seeing on the screen.
+One challenge was to avoid the necessity for scrolling for expert level but still keeping a reasonable card size.
+I solved this by using 25 pairs/50 cards and dynamically change the game board to 5 columns for small screens respective 10 columns for larger screens.

 ## Technology